onkarbanerjee1/merchant_guide_to_galaxy/README.md

 1)  Galactic constants and metal names are case insensitive . ie. `glob`,`Glob` and even `gLOb` all mean the same thing, same with metal names.

-2)  Empty line are ignored
+2)  Empty lines are ignored

 3)  Reassignments are valid.
 Duplicate assignments work as reassignments with same value, they are not erred out.